fish-shell/fish-shell/doc_src/language.rst

 Prefixing a feature with ``no-`` turns it off instead.
 E.g. to reenable the ``?`` single-character glob::

-  set -Ua fish_features no-qmark-noglob
+  set -Ua ghoti_features no-qmark-noglob

 Currently, the following features are enabled by default:

 - stderr-nocaret - ``^`` no longer redirects stderr, use ``2>``.
-Enabled by default in fish 3.3.0.
-No longer changeable since fish 3.5.0.
+Enabled by default in ghoti 3.3.0.
+No longer changeable since ghoti 3.5.0.
 - regex-easyesc - ``string replace -r`` requires fewer backslashes in the replacement part.
-Enabled by default in fish 3.5.0.
+Enabled by default in ghoti 3.5.0.
 - ampersand-nobg-in-token - ``&`` in the middle of a word is a normal character instead of backgrounding.
-Enabled by default in fish 3.5.0.
+Enabled by default in ghoti 3.5.0.

 .. _event:

 Event handlers
 --------------

-When defining a new function in fish, it is possible to make it into an event handler, i.e. a function that is automatically run when a specific event takes place.
+When defining a new function in ghoti, it is possible to make it into an event handler, i.e. a function that is automatically run when a specific event takes place.
 Events that can trigger a handler currently are:

 - When a signal is delivered
 - When a job exits